Table of Content:

 1.1 Mechanical Pit Leveler: Also known as mechanical dock leveler, this is the most common of the pit leveler category and typically the least expensive.
-This leveler style uses a mechanical spring system to raise the leveler and is typically “upward biased.”
+This leveler style uses a mechanical spring system to raise the leveler and is typical “upward biased.”
 This means that the spring is tending to force the leveler deck to rise up all of the time and a restraining device is preventing that motion.
 No electrical power supply at the dock is required for such a mechanical leveler.
 These levelers tend to be the most expensive to service and to maintain over their life.

-1.2 Air Pit Leveler: Also known as an air-dock leveler, this type uses a pneumatic bag system of some type to raise and lower the leveler deck.
+1.2 Air Pit Leveler: Also known as an air-dock leveler (dock plate), this type uses a pneumatic bag system of some type to raise and lower the leveler deck.
 Obviously, this leveler requires some type of electrical power source - either at the dock or adjacent to it.
 Most typically, this power source would be standard 110v power.
 Generally, these levelers are moderately more expensive than mechanical levelers but can involve reduced service and maintenance requirements when compared to mechanical units.

-1.3 Hydraulic Pit Leveler: Also known as hydraulic dock leveler, this is the most versatile of the pit style levelers.
+1.3 Hydraulic Pit Leveler: Also known as hydraulic dock leveler (dock plate), this is the most versatile of the pit style levelers.
 A hydraulic cylinder is used to raise and lower the deck, while another is typically used to operate the lip.
 These levelers may come in various configurations and may be powered by everything from 110V single phase to 575V three-phase.
 The hydraulic option gives you more versatility than either mechanical or air dock levelers and typically would have lower service and maintenance costs.

 1.4 Vertical Dock Leveler: A vertical leveler is exactly what the name implies - a dock leveler that is stored in a vertical position.
 Why is this desirable?
 This allows you to store the leveler inside the building and to close your dock door on concrete, instead of across the leveler, as is the case of a pit leveler.
 This should allow for better environmental control in your building.
 These vertical dock levelers are often used in foodservice applications or areas where wash down is an issue.
 Vertical levelers are typically pit or shelf-mounted and hydraulically operated.